Sean-Dickey-thycotic-com/ssi-docs/radius/getting-started/index.md

 ## RADIUS On-Demand

-RADIUS is designed to enhance your existing login systems and can protectthe many systems, including:
+RADIUS is designed to enhance your existing login systems and can protect the many systems, including:

    * Windows servers and workstations.
    * Linux and Unix servers and desktops.